garden-io/garden/docs/misc/cloud-announcement.md

 title: New Garden Cloud Version
 ---

-> [!NOTE]
+{% hint style="info" %}
-> This is an early draft that we're sharing with our community.
+This is an early draft that we're sharing with our community.
 We'll also publish a more formal announcements around the launch itself.
+{% endhint %}

 On **March 17th** (tentatively), we’re rolling out a brand-new version of **Garden Cloud** on [app.garden.io](http://app.garden.io/)!